The-Duat/Nile/README.md

 mizOS is an operating system that doesnt use the standard ISO image for installation.
 It uses what's called a "hijack" script, much like Bedrock Linux.
 It installs on top of a pre-existing OS. mizOS only supports Arch-based operating systems.

 The core of mizOS is a script called `miz`. `miz` aims to bring similar syntax across all init systems, as well as some other cool features.
-It also comes with i3-gaps along with a modofied configuration file that adds some nice features.
+It also comes with i3-gaps along with a modified configuration file that adds some nice features.

 mizOS currently supports the following init systems:
 - Runit